-It was a really long day on bus so this post is about things and stories that I met on rest stops.
+It was a really long day on the bus so this post is about things, Khmer food, and stories that I met at rest stops.
 And you can read here my story of the first day in Cambodia in case you missed it.

 This is the central market at Phnom Penh, I have gone to it very soon to take time going to Siem Reap.
 It was about 7:30 am and many booths still were not open.
-So I decided to go a round and take a few pictures about this market.
-There are many things you can buy as gifts or as souvenir.
-You can pay by US dollar, Riel (Cambodia currency) or Vietnam Dong.
-But one thing to remember, you have to bargain with the sellers when buying anything because they rise the price quite highly (I think you can pay about 50 – 60% from what they say).
+So I decided to go around and take a few pictures of this market.
+There are many things you can buy as gifts or as souvenirs.
+You can pay by US dollar, Riel (Cambodia currency), or Vietnam Dong.
+But one thing to remember, you have to bargain with the sellers when buying anything because they raise the price quite highly (I think you can pay about 50 – 60% from what they say).

-After visited the market, I put my ass back on the bus’ seat and went to the first rest stop, a town named Skuon or famous with the name Spiderville.
+After visited the market, I put my ass back on the bus’s seat and went to the first rest stop, a town named Skuon or famous for the nickname Spiderville.
 It’s quite famous with tourists because it’s on the way from Phnom Penh to Siem Reap, so missing it won’t make your tour full when visiting this country.
-At the Spiderville, obviously they have very unique and special foods of Cambodia, fried spiders and also other bug-foods.
-If you want to enjoy, it’s about 10k VND (or $0.5 US).
+At the Spiderville, obviously, they have very unique and special foods of Cambodia, fried spiders and also other bug-foods.
+If you want to enjoy it, it’s about VND 10,000, or $0.5 USD.
 Some people tell that spider meat is delicious and the taste is like crabmeat.
 But I’m sure that I don’t want to eat those.

-At the market they also have really good boiled eggs (this one I can eat :-D) in case you are hungry while on a long way.
+At the market, they also have really good boiled eggs, which I can eat too, in case you are hungry while on a long way.

-It was not take me so much time at the second rest stop.
+It did not take me so much time at the second rest stop.
 It’s a coffee shop with a nice view of a vast field.
 Perhaps it’s somewhere around Prey Pros Bridge.

-The third rest stop is a historic, traditional area of Cambodia.
+The third rest stop is Preah Toes Bridge, a historic and traditional monument of Cambodia.

-If you notice in the pictures, you can see the Naga sculpture in many places at Cambodia.
+If you notice in the pictures, you can see the Naga sculpture in many places in Cambodia.
 That’s symbol is related to an old and traditional story of how this country is made:

 Long time ago, the King of Chanla Kingdom had a prince named Kampu.
 However, after he has been born, the Kingdom was not good.
 It faced many un-luck situations for years.
 And the people of Chanla claimed for the appear and raise of the Prince Kampu; they want the Prince dead.
 Because of the love of the King, he wanted Kampu to go out of the country to reduce the heat of people.